 Total production of the Cabernet Sauvignon is around 300 cases annually – when the rest of their vineyard comes into production they will be producing upwards of 900 cases per year.

-As a small brand fairly new to the valley good press helps – Ellen entered her wine in their first competition in 2014, the Toast of the Coast in San Diego and received a Double Gold – ACME Fine Wine in St. Helena also featured her wine in their top 10 Napa wines in their 2015 newsletter.
+As a small brand fairly new to the valley good press helps – when Ellen was proprietor, she entered her wine in their first competition in 2014, the Toast of the Coast in San Diego and received a Double Gold – ACME Fine Wine Shop in St. Helena has also featured their wines in their top 10 Napa wines in their 2015 newsletter.

 The wines are selectively distributed in New York and California.
 For more information and to join their mailing list visit: www.valleyfloorvineyard.com